M10 road (Zambia)

-The M10 Road is a Road in Zambia.
-It goes from Livingstone, through Sesheke, to Mongu.
-The Road is approximately 508 kilometres and follows the Zambezi River for its entire length.
+The M10 road is a road in Zambia.
+It goes from Livingstone, through Sesheke and Senanga, to Mongu.
+The road is approximately 508 kilometres long and follows the Zambezi River for its entire length.

 The M10 between Livingstone and Kazungula (where there is a narrow border to Botswana) and extending further west to Sesheke (where there is a border to Namibia's Caprivi Strip) is a major route used by motorists for international trade and travelling between Zambian cities and the respective countries of Botswana, Namibia and South Africa.
 The road is one lane in each direction.
 As a result, the road may be very busy and may have high volumes of traffic in either direction.

 The M10 between Livingstone and Sesheke (Katima Mulilo) is part of the Walvis Bay-Ndola-Lubumbashi Development Road.

 Route

-The M10 Route begins in Livingstone (just south of the town centre), at an intersection with the T1 Road (Lusaka-Livingstone Road; with access to Victoria Falls and north-western Zimbabwe in the south and northern, central and eastern Zambia in the north-east).
+The M10 route begins in Livingstone (just south of the city centre), at an intersection with the T1 road (Lusaka-Livingstone Road; with access to Victoria Falls and north-western Zimbabwe in the south and northern, central and eastern Zambia in the north-east).

-The road goes west, being the road separating the Dambwa North and Dambwa Central suburbs of Livingstone.
-The road goes for 70 kilometres, though the north-western section of the Mosi-oa-Tunya National Park, to the small town of Kazungula, where there is a narrow border with Botswana on the Zambezi River (Currently crossed using the Kazungula Bridge; previously by the Kazungula Ferry) (The tiny stretch of road from the M10 to the Kazungula Bridge is known as the M19 Road on Zambia's network and the road on the other side of the Border is known as the A33 road of Botswana).
+The road goes west as Nakatindi Road, being the road separating the Dambwa North and Dambwa Central suburbs of Livingstone.
+The road goes for 70 kilometres, though the north-western section of the Mosi-oa-Tunya National Park, to the small town of Kazungula, where there is a narrow border with Botswana on the Zambezi River (currently crossed using the Kazungula Bridge; previously by the Kazungula Ferry) (The 3-kilometre stretch of road from the M10 to the Kazungula Bridge is known as the M19 road on Zambia's network and the road on the other side of the border is known as the A33 road of Botswana).

-Most global positioning systems suggest that the route through Kazungula and Eastern Botswana is a quicker route to Johannesburg, South Africa from Livingstone than through Victoria Falls and Zimbabwe.
-The M10 Road is also on the main route between Botswana and Lusaka (Zambia's capital city) and countries like DR Congo and Malawi.
+Global positioning systems suggest that the route through Kazungula and Eastern Botswana is a quicker route to Johannesburg, South Africa from Livingstone than through Victoria Falls and Zimbabwe as of December 2023.
+The M10 road is also on the main route between Botswana and Lusaka (Zambia's capital city) and countries like DR Congo and Malawi.
 As a result, the route is important for international trade and may be busy in either direction.

-From the small town of Kazungula, the M10 Road continues west for 135 kilometres, crossing into the Western Province, bypassing the town of Mwandi, to the town of Sesheke.
+From the small town of Kazungula, the M10 road continues west for 135 kilometres, crossing into the Western Province, bypassing the town of Mwandi, to the town of Sesheke.
 Just before Mwandi, by Simungoma Market (40 kilometres before Sesheke), is a junction with the D787, which goes north to the town of Mulobezi (95 kilometres away), where there is a timber industry.

 The M10 is the main road through Sesheke Central.
-3 kilometres west of Sesheke, at a junction with the RD325 Road, at the point where the Zambezi River stops being a national borderline and turns northwards, the M10 Road crosses in a south-westerly direction as the Katima Mulilo Bridge (completed In 2004) to be on the western side of the Zambezi River, before meeting the Namibia (Katima Mulilo) Border Post.
+3 kilometres west of Sesheke, at a junction with the RD325 road, at the point where the Zambezi River stops being a national borderline and turns northwards, the M10 road crosses in a south-westerly direction as the Katima Mulilo Bridge (completed in 2004) to be on the western side of the Zambezi River, before meeting the Namibia (Katima Mulilo) Border Post.